General HPC Questions

 Q1: What HPC clusters are available at SDSU?

-SDSU has two HPC clusters: Innovator and Discovery.
-Innovator is available to all Board of Regents (BOR) institutions including SDSU, USD, SDSMT, DSU, and BHSU.
-Discovery is focused on SDSU faculty, staff, and students who have priority access.
+SDSU has two HPC clusters: Innovator and Discovery and these clusters are available to all Board of Regents (BOR) institutions including SDSU, USD, SDSMT, DSU, and BHSU.
+D

 Q2: What is the difference between Innovator and Discovery?

-Innovator is a BOR-wide resource available to all South Dakota Board of Regents institutions.
-It has 46 compute nodes, 4 big memory nodes, 14 GPU nodes with NVIDIA A100 80GB GPUs, and 3 PB of storage.
-Discovery is focused on SDSU users and has a stronger GPU focus with NVIDIA H100 80GB GPUs, including large GPU nodes with 4 GPUs and 1 TB RAM each.
+Innovator has 46 compute nodes, 4 big memory nodes, 14 GPU nodes with NVIDIA A100 80GB GPUs, and 3 PB of storage.
+Discovery and has a stronger GPU focus with NVIDIA H100 80GB GPUs, including large GPU nodes with 4 GPUs and 1 TB RAM each.
 Discovery has 200 Gbps Infiniband while Innovator has 100 Gbps.

 Q3: How do I request access to the HPC clusters?